 c.
 And give my son Solomon a loyal heart to keep Your commandments: David knew that this was the key to the lasting health of the kingdom of Israel and the security of his dynasty.

 4. (20) David leads the congregation in praise to God.

 a.
-Now bless the Lord your God: When it came time to bless the Lord, it wasn’t enough for the people to feel a feeling in their heart.
-They had to do something to demonstrate their heart towards God, and they bowed their heads and prostrated themselves before the Lord.
+Now bless the LORD your God: When it came time to bless the LORD, it wasn’t enough for the people to have a feeling in their heart.
+They had to do something to demonstrate their heart towards God, and they bowed their heads and prostrated themselves before the LORD.

 C. The end of David’s reign.

 1. (21-25) The nation rejoices as Solomon is enthroned.

 And they made sacrifices to the LORD and offered burnt offerings to the LORD on the next day: a thousand bulls, a thousand rams, a thousand lambs, with their drink offerings, and sacrifices in abundance for all Israel.
 So they ate and drank before the LORD with great gladness on that day.
 And they made Solomon the son of David king the second time, and anointed him before the LORD to be the leader, and Zadok to be priest.
 Then Solomon sat on the throne of the LORD as king instead of David his father, and prospered; and all Israel obeyed him.
 All the leaders and the mighty men, and also all the sons of King David, submitted themselves to King Solomon.
 So the LORD exalted Solomon exceedingly in the sight of all Israel, and bestowed on him such royal majesty as had not been on any king before him in Israel.

 a.
 A thousand bulls, a thousand rams, a thousand lambs, with their drink offerings, and sacrifices in abundance: This was a special day, probably celebrated after the death of David when Solomon formally took the throne.
 These sacrifices were used to feed the people of Israel, and they ate and drank before the LORD in a great feast of communion with God and one another.